peytoncordero/DRI25/data-literacies.md

 - when the same unit of measure is used in all relevant measurements.
 </Quiz>

-Revisit lesson [More Stages of Data: Cleaned](/workshops/data-ethics/?page=7) to learn more.
+Revisit Lesson <Link page=7 workshop='data-literacies'>More Stages of Data: Cleaned</Link> to learn more.

 __4. Research data can be defined as: (Select all that apply)__